AaltoSciComp/blog/content/2024/rse-collaboration.rst

 .. figure:: https://github.com/AaltoSciComp/aaltoscicomp-graphics/blob/master/figures/rse-types.png?raw=true
    :alt: Two by two grid with axes generalist/specialist and wide/local audience

-   A possible categorization of research engineers.
-Where do you want to fit in here?
+   A possible categorization of research engineers roles.
+Where do you want your hire to fit in here?
+(This is not designed to classify people, it's designed to plan how people might be located.)